M0onshadow/M0onshadow.github.io/randstuff/feedback.md

 - 8th: Easter pilgrimage.
 Quite a tiring ordeal but something very intense emotionally.
 Strong solidarity and courage of each one which pushes everyone to continue to advance.
 Presence of the Fraternity* at Easter time, a pleasant and convivial moment.
 Many birthdays were celebrated, especially those who had not been able to attend the COVID.
 Announcement of the home director's pregnancy to the residents.
+(\*Fraternity: a group of people who are close to a particular home and can offer their time to help when that home is in difficulty.)
 <br/>

 - 9th: Currently ongoing.